tjguk/pyconuk-education-track/rdbms-booking/readme.txt

 * Call create.cmd

   This deletes the database file if it's there and the creates it directly from SQL (ie without using Python) with no data.

-* Run create-bookings.py

-  This uses Python's built-in sqlite3 module to insert data into the database created above.
+It will then call create-bookings.py which uses sqlite3 to rebuild the data.

 * Run run.cmd